Transforming growth factor beta

 Transforming growth factor beta (TGF-β) is a multifunctional cytokine belonging to the transforming growth factor superfamily that includes three different mammalian isoforms (TGF-β 1 to 3, HGNC symbols TGFB1, TGFB2, TGFB3) and many other signaling proteins.
 TGFB proteins are produced by all white blood cell lineages.

 Activated TGF-β complexes with cell surface TGF-β receptors to form an active serine/threonine kinase complex.
 After binding their TGF-β protein ligand, TGF-β receptors assemble into heterotetramers composed of two each of the type 1 and type 2 receptor subunits, both of which are serine/threonine kinases.
 Upon assembly, the type 2 receptor kinase phosphorylates and activates the type 1 receptor kinase to initiate a signaling cascade.
 This leads to the activation of different downstream substrates and regulatory proteins, inducing transcription of different target genes that function in differentiation, chemotaxis, proliferation, and activation of many immune cells.

 TGF-β is secreted by many cell types, including macrophages, in a latent form in which it is complexed with two other polypeptides, latent TGF-beta binding protein (LTBP) and latency-associated peptide (LAP).
 Serum proteinases such as plasmin catalyze the release of active TGF-β from the complex.
 This often occurs on the surface of macrophages where the latent TGF-β complex is bound to CD36 via its ligand, thrombospondin-1 (TSP-1).
 Inflammatory stimuli that activate macrophages enhance the release of active TGF-β by promoting the activation of plasmin.
 Macrophages can also endocytose IgG-bound latent TGF-β complexes that are secreted by plasma cells and then release active TGF-β into the extracellular fluid.
 Among its key functions is regulation of inflammatory processes, particularly in the gut.
 TGF-β also plays a crucial role in stem cell differentiation as well as T-cell regulation and differentiation.

-Because of its role in immune and stem cell regulation and differentiation, it is a highly researched cytokine in the fields of cancer, auto-immune diseases, and infectious disease.
+Because of its role in immune and stem cell regulation and differentiation, it is a highly researched cytokine in the fields of cancer, autoimmune diseases, and infectious disease.

 The TGF-β superfamily includes endogenous growth inhibiting proteins; an increase in expression of TGF-β often correlates with the malignancy of many cancers and a defect in the cellular growth inhibition response to TGF-β.
 Its immunosuppressive functions then come to dominate, contributing to oncogenesis.
 The dysregulation of its immunosuppressive functions is also implicated in the pathogenesis of autoimmune diseases, although their effect is mediated by the environment of other cytokines present.